Patriciangugi/Project-Phase-2/README.md

 View: Categorical (object).
 Represents the view rating of the property.
 Year built: Discrete numeric (integer).
 Represents the year each house was built.

-Recommendations:
+# Recommendations:
-The data analysis and regression modeling have provided valuable insights into the factors influencing house prices in the King County area.
+The data analysis and regression modelling have provided valuable insights into the factors influencing house prices in the King County area.
 To maximize the estimated value of your homes, consider the following strategies:

 Leverage Living Space: Increasing the square footage of the living area has a substantial positive impact on house prices.
 Consider renovation or expansion projects that can add more living space to your property.
 Each additional square foot of living area can potentially increase the estimated price by approximately $311.33*.